vultr/vultr-mdtk/Markdown/Vultr Docs Template.md

 A short introduction of one or two paragraphs to orient the reader is appropriate.
 Describe what the reader should expect to learn from the documentation.

 The first heading of a Vultr Doc Markdown file is H2 (`##`), because H1 is a separate field in the Vultr publishing system.
-The default markdownlint rule MD041 requires H1 as the first heading.
-Vultr Markdown Toolkit suppresses this warning in the `.code-workspace` file.
+The [Vultr Markdown Toolkit](https://github.com/vultr/vultr-mdtk) suppresses warnings for Markdown files that lack a H1 heading to avoid confusion.

 ## Prerequisites